 When it’s left untreated, ARFID can lead to serious long-term complications.
 It’s important to get an accurate diagnosis right away.
 If your child isn’t eating adequately but is at a normal weight for their age, you should still make an appointment with their doctor.

 Many of the signs of ARFID are similar to those of other conditions that may cause your child to become malnourished.
 Regardless of how healthy you think your child is, you should call a doctor if you notice that your child:

 - appears underweight

-- is often irritable and cries frequently
+- often seems irritable and cries frequently

-- seems mentally distressed or withdrawn
+- seems distressed or withdrawn

-- often seems tired and sluggish
+- regularly appears tired and sluggish

 - vomits frequently